thisgary/blurple/README.md

 # Dscord2

-Yet another Discord API wrapper, but less ironic.
+Yet another Discord API wrapper, not so ironically.

 ## Purpose